EconMaett/peak-bloom-prediction/README.md

 # Cherry Blossom Peak Bloom Prediction

-This is the official template repository for George Mason’s Department of Statistics cherry blossom peak bloom prediction competition.
+Repository for George Mason’s Department of Statistics cherry blossom peak bloom prediction competition.

 This repository contains cleaned and ready-to-use data on peak bloom dates in the *data/* folder, alongside a demo prediction analysis report (*demo_analysis.qmd*).
 The demo analysis demonstrates how to load the provided data sets, plot the observed time series, and uses a very simple linear regression model to predict the peak bloom dates for the next year as well as estimate prediction intervals.